-Set up the network configuration

-Set up the network configuration between the servers in the cluster.

 - 1. Add or remove them by using Add or Remove, click a cell in each server column, and then select or enter the IP address.
-For a communication route to which some servers are not connected, leave the cells for the unconnected servers blank. - For a communication route used for heartbeat transmission (interconnect), click a cell in the Type column, and then select Kernel Mode.
+For a communication route to which some servers are not connected, leave the cells for the unconnected servers blank. - 2.
+For a communication route used for heartbeat transmission (interconnect), click a cell in the Type column, and then select Kernel Mode.
 Select Mirror Communication Only when using only for data mirroring communication of the mirror disk resource or hybrid disk resource, not using heartbeat. - At least one communication route must be specified for the interconnect.
-Specify as many communication routes for the interconnect as possible.

-If multiple interconnects are set up, the communication route for which the Priority column contains the smallest number is used preferentially for internal communication between the servers in the cluster.
-To change the priority, change the order of communication routes by selecting arrows.

-- 3. When using DISK heartbeat, click Type column cell and select DISK.
+Specify as many communication routes for the interconnect as possible. - If multiple interconnects are set up, the communication route for which the Priority column contains the smallest number is used preferentially for internal communication between the servers in the cluster.
+To change the priority, change the order of communication routes by selecting arrows. - 3.
+When using DISK heartbeat, click Type column cell and select DISK.
 Click Server name column cell and select or enter disk device. - 4.
+When using BMC heartbeat, click a cell in the Type column and then select BMC.
+Then, click the corresponding cell in the server name cell, and enter the IP address of BMC.
+For a server that does not use BMC heartbeat, leave the cell in the server name column blank. - 5.
 When using Witness heartbeat, click a cell in the Type column, and select Witness.
 Next, click Properties, and enter the address of Witness server for Target Host.
 Then enter the port number for Service Port.
-For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use.

-- 5. For a communication route used for data mirroring communication for mirror disk resources (mirror disk connect), click a cell in the MDC column, and then select the mirror disk connect name (mdc1 to mdc16) assigned to the communication route.
-Select Not Used for communication routes not used for data mirroring communication. - 6.
+For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 6.
+For a communication route used for data mirroring communication for mirror disk resources (mirror disk connect), click a cell in the MDC column, and then select the mirror disk connect name (mdc1 to mdc16) assigned to the communication route.
+Select Not Used for communication routes not used for data mirroring communication. - 7.
 Click Next.

-Set up the network partition resolution

-Set up the network partition resolution resource.

-To use NP resolution in the PING mode, click Add and add a row to NP Resolution List, click Type and select Ping, click the cell of Ping Target, and then enter the IP addresses of the ping destination target devices (such as a gateway).
+1. To use NP resolution in the PING mode, click Add and add a row to NP Resolution List, click Type and select Ping, click the cell of Ping Target, and then enter the IP addresses of the ping destination target devices (such as a gateway).
 When multiple IP addresses separated by commas are entered, they are regarded as isolated from the network if there is no ping response from any of them.